Gung-ho out-of-condition gardeners can all-too-easily get their comeuppance

 The repetitive, high-load activities of gardening can cause pain in the lower back, shoulders and arms especially.
 Usually these are just muscular aches from a sudden increase in activity, and settle within a few days, but for some people they can be more significant and longer lasting.
 So here are a few tips to help guard against injury.

-Build up The most obvious way to avoid pain as you increase activity is to be conditioned for that activity: that’s why sportsmen have pre-season training.
+The most obvious way to avoid pain as you increase activity is to be conditioned for that activity: that’s why sportsmen have pre-season training.
 Now I’m not going to suggest that you get out a shovel and practise in the sitting room every evening, but if you do I will suggest that you close the curtains!

 What I would recommend is that you don’t go in completely cold.
 Try to build into it gradually: as the evenings get brighter, do an hour or two after work so that when the big blitz comes on the weekend there’s less to do and you’re more physically ready.

-Break it up The repetitive bending and twisting that comes from digging, raking and planting puts quite a load through the lower back and for those who aren’t used to it, several hours of digging can leave them reaching for the anti-inflammatories.
+The repetitive bending and twisting that comes from digging, raking and planting puts quite a load through the lower back and for those who aren’t used to it, several hours of digging can leave them reaching for the anti-inflammatories.

 But how often do you really need to do several hours of digging?
 Why not break the jobs up a bit more?
 Dig, trim the hedge, dig again, have a cuppa, mow the lawn, dig some more.
 Much the same as factory workers get moved between stations during the day to avoid repetitive strain injury, vary your load in the garden and lower your own risks.